Reinforcement Learning Based Minimum State-flipped Control for the Reachability of Boolean Control Networks: Minimum Flipping Actions for Reachability

+Furthermore, although a high value of the parameter ``$w$" assists in reducing flipping actions for reachability, it can present challenges in reinforcement learning.
+Convergence in these algorithms relies on a finite reward variance, as specified in the second condition of Lemma 1.
+As ``$w$" approaches infinity, this criterion cannot be satisfied.
+Additionally, an excessively large value of ``$w$" may increase reward variance, resulting in greater variability in estimated state values and subsequently affecting the speed of algorithm convergence \cite{greensmith2004variance}.
+Hence, establishing a lower bound for ``$w$" becomes crucial to facilitate algorithm convergence while ensuring goal attainment.

-So, how big $w$ should be such that the goal (\ref{eqflipaction}) can be achieved?
-To answer the question, Theorem 3 and Corollary 1, the sufficient conditions that ensure the optimality of policy, are proposed.
-The core idea of design $w$ is to make $v_{\pi^*}(x_0)>v_{\pi}(x_0),\forall \pi \in \Pi,$ and $\pi\neq\pi^*$, where $\pi^*$ satisfies the goal (\ref{eqflipaction}).
+So, what should be the appropriate value of $w$ to achieve the goal (\ref{eqflipaction})?
+To address this question, sufficient conditions that ensure the optimality of the policy are proposed in Theorem 4 and Corollary 1.
+The main concept is to select a value of $w$ such that $v_{\pi^*}(x_0)>v_{\pi}(x_0),\forall \pi \in \Pi,$ and $\pi\neq\pi^*$, where $\pi^*$ satisfies the goal (\ref{eqflipaction}).

-$\mathbf{Theorem\ 3}$: For a BCN with state-flipped control (\ref{eqFlipBCN}), if $w>l$, where $l$ is the largest length for any $x_0\in\mathcal{M}_{0}$ to reach $\mathcal{M}_{d}$ without cycles, then the optimal policy obtained according to (\ref{eqr2}) satisfies the goal (\ref{eqflipaction}).
+$\mathbf{Theorem\ 4}$.
+For system (\ref{eqFlipBCN}), if $w>l$, where $l$ is the maximum number of steps required from any initial states $x_0\in\mathcal{M}_{0}$ to reach $\mathcal{M}_{d}$ without cycles, then the optimal policy obtained based on (\ref{eqr2}) satisfies the goal (\ref{eqflipaction}).

-$\mathbf{Proof}$: Without loss of generality, it is assumed that there is only one $x_0\in\mathcal{M}_{0}$.
-Next, we classify all $\pi\in\Pi$ and prove that the one with the highest state-value satisfies the goal (\ref{eqflipaction}), under the condition that $w>l$.
-For all $\pi\in\Pi$, we can divide them into 2 cases: \begin{itemize} \item Case 1.
-Following $\pi_1$, $\mathcal{M}_{d}$ can not be reached.
+$\mathbf{Proof}$.
+Without loss of generality, it is assumed that there is only one $x_0\in\mathcal{M}_{0}$.
+We classify all $\pi\in\Pi$ and prove that, under the condition that $w>l$, the policy with the highest state-value satisfies the goal (\ref{eqflipaction}).
+For all $\pi\in\Pi$, we can divide them into two cases: \begin{itemize}[itemsep=0.85pt,topsep=0.85pt,parsep=0.85pt] \item Case 1.
+Following $\pi_1$, system (\ref{eqFlipBCN}) from state $x_0$ is not reachable to state set $\mathcal{M}_d$